thienderrick/thienderrick.github.io/_posts/2025-03-31-the-busiest-week-of-my-life.md

   - community engagement
 ---

+Highlighting a busy week for Springdale High School '18, Pomona College '22, and City Year '24 (despite not finishing my term) Alumnus.

 # 🚀 2025-03: The Busiest Week of My Life

 As I soak in the last few months of being a fresh, young 24-year-old, I can't help but reflect on the absolute whirlwind that was this past week.
 Crazy.
 Hectic.
 Absolutely nonstop.
 But through all of it, I feel so incredibly lucky to be where I am today.